signetlabdei/sem/docs/getting-started.rst

 Getting started
 ===============

-This page only provides an initial guide that illustrates the SEM workflow.
-For a more comprehensive documentation, refer to the :ref:`detailed-functionality` page.
+This page only provides an initial guide that illustrates the SEM workflow using the Python API.
+For a more comprehensive overview of how things work under the hood, refer to the :ref:`detailed-functionality` page.
+If you are interested in using SEM from the command line, check out the :ref:`cli` page instead.

 `SEM` operates on simulation campaigns, which consist in a collection of results obtained from running a specific `ns-3` simulation script with possibly varying